alexandreroman/cloudnativepoll/README.md

 Note this app is leveraging Container-To-Container (C2C) networking between frontend and backend instances.
 This way you don't need to expose a public route for backend instances.
-All instances are discovered using a Netflix Eureka Server provided by the platform.
+All instances are discovered using a platform-managed Netflix Eureka Server.

 ## Using Concourse to build and deploy this app